Feral Fix Program

 Policy for Ear Tipped Cats

 Cats that have an ear tip will be considered feral (unfriendly, not able to be safely handled).
-For the safety of the cat and our staff, TCAP will not be able to vaccinate, recheck, or provide wellness services for cats with an ear tip without sedation at an additional cost and the qualifying factors for sedation being met (such as age, health, etc).
+For the safety of the cat and our staff, TCAP will not be able to vaccinate, recheck, or provide wellness services for cats with an ear tip without an appointment for sedation at an additional cost of $20 and the qualifying factors for sedation being met (such as age, health, etc).